tusdotnet/tusdotnet/README.md

 From tus.io:
 >Our aim is to solve the problem of unreliable file uploads once and for all. tus is a new open protocol for resumable uploads built on HTTP.
 It offers simple, cheap and reusable stacks for clients and servers.
 It supports any language, any platform and any network.

-tusdotnet is a .NET server implementation of the Tus protocol.
-It is written as a OWIN middleware for easy usage.
+tusdotnet is a .NET server implementation of the Tus protocol that runs on both .NET 4.x and .NET Core!

 Comments, ideas, questions and PRs are welcome :)

 ## Features
+* Runs on both .NET 4.x and .NET Core
-* Supports Tus 1.0.0 core protocol
+* Supports tus 1.0.0 core protocol
 * Supported extensions: Checksum, Concatenation, Creation, Termination
-* Easy to use OWIN middleware
 * Fast and reliable
 * 99% test coverage
 * MIT licensed